chainforce/native-fabric/README.md

 export FABCONF=$GOPATH/src/github.com/hyperledger/fabric/sampleconfig
 ```

 The first variable `FABBIN` points to the location where Fabric binaries are, and the second one `FABCONF` points to the sample configuration shipped with Fabric source code.
+You may use your own configuration and replace as appropriate throughout this document.

 ## Smart Contract as Go Plugin
 We use System Chaincode to implement our smart contract.
 There are differences between a System Chaincode and a Docker-based Chaincode.
 Specifically a System Chaincode differs on: